Azure/batch-shipyard/docs/11-batch-shipyard-configuration-credentials.md

 ### Docker and Singularity Registries: `docker_registry` and `singularity_registry`
 * (optional) `docker_registry` or `singularity_registry` property defines
 logins for Docker and Singularity registry servers.
-Currently, a Singularity registry server is a Docker registry server to support `docker://` private URIs.
-This property does not need to be defined if you are using only public repositories on Docker Hub or Singularity Hub.
+Currently, a Singularity registry server is a Docker registry server to support `docker://` or `oras://` private URIs.
+This property does not need to be defined if you are using only public repositories on Docker Hub or on Singularity Hub and public projects on Sylabs Cloud.
 However, this is required if pulling from authenticated private registries such as a secured Azure Container Registry or private repositories on Docker Hub.
+Note that private projects from Sylabs Cloud are not supported.
+Other Singularity libraries than Sylabs Cloud are also not supported.
     * (optional) `hub` defines the login property to Docker Hub.
 This is only required for private repos on Docker Hub.
         * (required) `username` username to log in to Docker Hub